viljardh/elevator/README.md

 - Fix elevator logic
 - De-vibe the code

+## Next step:
+- Having the engine move people in logical order

 ## Why

 I thought it might be an interesting exercise to make sense of a completely AI-generated code and basically completely refactor it into something more manageable and palateable.